NicoBorrego/ToxicCommentClassification/README.md

 ## External validation (validation.py)

-Once I treated the NaN values, I made a sample of 100 toxic and 100 non-toxic tweets, but the model predicted 120 non-toxic and 80 toxic.
+Once I treated the NaN values, I made a sample of 100 toxic and 100 non-toxic tweets, but the model predicted 120 non-toxic and 80 toxic, this may be related to differences in vocabulary, writing style, formatting or other characteristics between training and external datasets.

 Toxicity Distribution: